 - To save the stress and inconvenience of unexpected repair bills

 - So that you don't have the hassle of trying to find someone to fix it*

 - To cover specific appliances that you feel are so important you couldn’t bear to be unable to afford to have it repaired or to replace it

 - You never have any spare money and can’t save for repairs but can afford to pay extra for the cover

 No need to worry about breakdowns when renting

 So if these things are important to you then you may be happier taking an extended warranty out.

-*NOTE: It can often take longer to get an appliance repaired when covered under a warranty because of the way repair arrangements with third party repairers are often set up, and the fact you are a captive customer and cannot go anywhere else.
+*NOTE: It can take longer to get an appliance repaired when covered under a warranty because of the way repair arrangements with third party repairers are often set up.
+You are a captive customer and cannot go anywhere else.

 Summary: If you can financially cope with unexpected bills, or even buying a new washing machine if an expensive repair occurs, then in the long run it's more likely to be cheaper to pay for any repairs as they come.
-But, if you aren't usually prepared to cope with unexpected bills (not a saver or just don't have the money to put aside) or you simply want the peace of mind, you might prefer to pay up for the cover.
+But, if you aren't usually prepared to cope with unexpected bills (not a saver or just don't have the money to put aside) or you simply prefer the peace of mind, you might prefer to have the cover.

 Most people won’t save any money buying an extended warranty.
-If concerned about repairs you may be better spending the money on buying a better quality washing machine in the first place, or one with an extended guarantee built in.
+If they did, the extended warranty product could not exist.
+But some people will of course be glad they had cover at times.
+If concerned about repairs and how long an appliance will last you may be better spending the money on buying a better quality washing machine in the first place, or one with an extended guarantee built in.